Priya-bioinfo/GRIPS-intern/README.md

 # GRIPS-intern
-repo for tasks assigned by sparks foundation
+Repo for tasks assigned by sparks foundation